Reds vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Cincinnati Reds and TJ Friedl ready for the first of a three-game series against Kerry Carpenter and the Detroit Tigers on Tuesday at Comerica Park.
+Christian Encarnacion-Strand and the Cincinnati Reds take on Kerry Carpenter and the Detroit Tigers at Comerica Park on Wednesday at 6:40 PM ET.

-The favored Reds have -120 moneyline odds to win against the underdog Tigers, who are listed at +100.
-The total is 9 runs for this matchup (with -110 odds to go over and -110 odds to go under).
+The Tigers are favored in this one, at -150, while the underdog Reds have +125 odds to play spoiler.
+The total is 8 runs for the contest.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.